 Advanced computational methods offer critical tools for dissecting the multifaceted influences on West Nile virus transmission dynamics.
 This research proposes to delve into the subtleties of these relationships, acknowledging the observed minimal direct impacts from environmental and demographic factors.
 By refining predictive models to incorporate a broader spectrum of data, including nuanced interactions and indirect effects, this work aims to uncover overlooked aspects of disease ecology that may be pivotal for public health interventions against vector-borne diseases.

-The integration of environmental, biological, and socio-demographic data using advanced bioinformatics techniques will elucidate previously unrecognized patterns that significantly contribute to human health outcomes and the efficacy of disease prevention measures.
+Integrating environmental, biological, and socio-demographic data using advanced bioinformatics techniques can elucidate previously unrecognized patterns that significantly contribute to human health outcomes and the efficacy of disease prevention measures.

 Specific Aims